AcesOfGlory/acesofglory.github.io/_posts/2016-11-13-genetic-algorithm.md

 ## Fitness functions:

-*Fitness is a measure of how close the actual solution is to the ideal solution.
+/*Fitness is a measure of how close the actual solution is to the ideal solution.
 Each chromosome is given a "score" depending on how far it is to the best solution.
 A perfect fitness of 1 may not always be achieved if the parameters are irregular and high.
 Fitness can be measured in several different ways (see below).

-*The fitness function is the main contributor towards the time complexity.
+/*The fitness function is the main contributor towards the time complexity.
 The fitness function is problem-dependent and the more complex is the problem, the bigger the time and space complexity.
 The algorithm with binary strings is O(n*m*g) where 'n' is the gene number, 'm' is the population size and 'g' is the generation number.
 This time complexity ignores the fitness function.

 - Fitness function 1: 1 divided by total amount of bits that are correct between the ideal and actual by their position which is added to 1 (independent on length)